Ashland, Virginia: Local attractions and events

 Ashland's tourist information center is located at the Ashland railroad station.
 Bloomberg Business in 2009 named Ashland "Best Place to Raise your Kids" in Virginia.
 In 2014, Movoto.com named Ashland one of America's 10 best small towns.

 Pufferbelly Park, located behind the Ashland Police Department, features playground facilities and the town's public skatepark, which opened in 2004.

 For nearly 35 years, Ashland's main festival has been the "Strawberry Faire" in June, at which vendors from around the state sell a variety of different items (with a strawberry theme).
 Festivities include a Strawberry Faire Pageant for Little Miss and Mister Strawberry, as well as live performances by local artists.
 Ten Hanover County Schools students each year receive Strawberry Faire scholarships.

 The "Ashland Musical Variety Show" is a biennial talent show held in odd years.
 It features songs and skits performed by area residents and raises funds for the Hanover Arts & Activities Center in Ashland.
 It started in 1982.

 Another festival is the family-friendly annual "Ashland Train Day" on the last Saturday in April.
 Vendors can be found from around the country up and down Railroad Avenue.
 With the Quiet Zone rules in suspension, visitors are treated to frequent CSX freight trains and Amtrak passenger trains sounding off.
+Train day usually occurs on the last Saturday of April.
+During the event, Railroad Ave and England St are blocked off from vehicle traffic.

+The Ashland Theatre sits on England Street and first opened in 1948 until its closure in the 1990s.
+The Ashland Theatre reopened its doors in 2018 after being completely renovated.
+It is run by the Ashland Theatre Foundation, a non-profit organization.
+The building is distinguished by its vintage appearance and neon lights.
+It offers an array of activities such as movies, concerts, book signings, and more.

+Mr. Jingles is a cross-dressing man who rides a bicycle through the town while playing music; he peddles thirty miles daily.